plblum/jivs/planning/Design Jivs-DOM.md

         valueHost: IFieldValueHost,
         textValue: string
     ): void {
-        this.forEachConsumer(valueHost, element => {
+        this.forEachElement(valueHost, element => {
             const adapter = element.jivsTextValueAdapter;
             if (adapter !== undefined && adapter !== null) {
                 try {
                     adapter.writeTextValue(textValue);
                 }
                 catch (error) {
-                    // Log this consumer failure and continue with the next one.
+                    // Log this element failure and continue with the next one.
                 }
             }
         });